Gaucho-Racing/.github/profile/README.md

 **Our Mission**

 FSAE Electric, launched in 2013, represents a cutting-edge addition to the Formula SAE competition.
-Our primary focus is on the development of vehicles powered exclusively by electric motors.
-This aligns perfectly with the global shift towards sustainable and eco-friendly transportation solutions.
-We believe in pushing the boundaries of innovation and embracing the future of motorsports.
+Gaucho Racing aims to enable students to gain hands-on experience in all phases of the engineering process and propel them forward into their careers.
+As part of UCSB’s official SAE International Student Chapter, our main focus is to participate each year in the Formula SAE Electric Competition.
+This involves students working to research, design, and manufacture a single seater electric race car from the ground up.

 **Repository Overview**

-This GitHub repository serves as the central hub for all the software developed in-house by our talented UCSB students for high-performance motorsports.
-Here, you'll find a treasure trove of code, algorithms, and projects that power our cutting-edge electric vehicles.
-Our repository is organized to make it easy for you to explore and contribute:
+This GitHub repository serves as the central hub for all the software developed in-house by our talented UCSB team members for high-performance motorsports.
+Here, you'll find all of our code, algorithms, and projects that power our competitive electric vehicles.